newsuk/times-components/README.md

 `yarn android:app` or `yarn ios:app`

+For step by step guide, see the corresponding Readme documentation for [android](./android-app/README.md) and [ios](./ios-app/README.md)

 ## Haul

 We use Haul in lieu of the standard `react-native` CLI so that we can generate